-- (b) An inventory of infrastructure needs to support a statewide vertiport network and a recommended program to deploy funds to local governments to share costs; - (c) Proposed state governance structures and regulatory mechanisms to adequately complement federal aviation administration oversight; - (d) Recommended policies to foster vertiport and vertistop infrastructure development that ensure open public access, efficiency in land use siting, and equitable distribution across the state; and - (e) In consultation with local jurisdictions, planning organizations, and other modal managers, recommendations on advanced air mobility aircraft integration into statewide transportation plans. - (4) \$1,931,000 of the aeronautics account-state appropriation is provided solely for the implementation of chapter 463, Laws of 2023 (commercial aviation services). ((If chapter 463, Laws of 2023 is not enacted by June 30, 2023, the amount in this subsection lapses.))
+- 9 (b) An inventory of infrastructure needs to support a statewide 10 vertiport network and a recommended program to deploy funds to local 11 governments to share costs; - (c) Proposed state governance structures and regulatory mechanisms to adequately complement federal aviation administration oversight; - (d) Recommended policies to foster vertiport and vertistop infrastructure development that ensure open public access, efficiency in land use siting, and equitable distribution across the state; and - (e) In consultation with local jurisdictions, planning organizations, and other modal managers, recommendations on advanced air mobility aircraft integration into statewide transportation plans. - (4) \$1,931,000 of the aeronautics account-state appropriation is provided solely for the implementation of chapter 463, Laws of 2023 (commercial aviation services).
 Funding is provided for the activities of the work group and for support of the work group by the department.
 The activities of the work group include the issuance of the initial progress report, required in section 4, chapter 463, Laws of 2023, which requires the listing of areas that will not have further review as the areas are in conflict with the operations of a military installation.
 The report must also identify unsuitable geographies due to either environmental impacts or impacts to overburdened communities.
-Additionally, within the funding provided, the work group must: - 30 (a) Work to understand what studies currently exist on state 31 transportation needs and capacities and identify any gaps of 32 information; and - (b) Conduct meaningful community engagement with overburdened and vulnerable populations with a focus on the environmental justice impact of aviation on communities. - (5) \$300,000 of the aeronautics account-state appropriation is provided solely for the Port of Bremerton to conduct a study on the feasibility of offering commercial service at the Port of Bremerton airport.
-Pursuant to RCW 47.68.090(2)(c), the department may not require a match for this project.
+Additionally, within the funding provided, the work group must: - (a) Work to understand what studies currently exist on state transportation needs and capacities and identify any gaps of information; and - (b) Conduct meaningful community engagement with overburdened and vulnerable populations with a focus on the environmental justice impact of aviation on communities.

-- 1 (6) \$2,575,000 of the aeronautics account-state appropriation is - 2 provided solely for the Pullman-Moscow regional airport.
-Pursuant to 3 RCW 47.68.090(2)(c), the department may not require a match for this - 4 project.
+- (5) \$300,000 of the aeronautics account-state appropriation is provided solely for the Port of Bremerton to conduct a study on the feasibility of offering commercial service at the Port of Bremerton airport.
+Pursuant to RCW 47.68.090(2)(c), the department may not require a match for this project. - 6 (6) \$2,575,000 of the aeronautics account-state appropriation is 7 provided solely for the Pullman-Moscow regional airport.
+Pursuant to 8 RCW 47.68.090(2)(c), the department may not require a match for this 9 project. - Sec.
+211. 2024 c 310 s 214 (uncodified) is amended to read as 11 follows: